SCHH-Commons/presentations/ai-intro/index.md

 1. Introduction
 1. Some History & A Review of the Current AI Landscape
-1. Uses of AI in Everyday Life
+1. Overview of Current Models and Chatbots
 1. Hands-on Exploration
 1. Wrap-up and Q&A